Invoice OCR Error Handling: How to Reduce Manual Review

 What an OCR Confidence Score Can Tell You, and What It Cannot

-The important detail is that those bands should not be uniform across every field.
-Invoice total, tax, due date, invoice number, and vendor identity deserve stricter thresholds than descriptive fields such as notes or line-item text summaries.
+Those bands should vary by field.
+Invoice total, tax, due date, invoice number, and vendor identity deserve stricter thresholds than notes or descriptive fields.
 A team might auto-accept a non-critical field at a lower threshold while requiring review for any payment-driving field that falls short.
-That is how confidence thresholds become operationally useful: they reflect field criticality, not just model certainty.
+Confidence has to be checked against validation rules: a high-confidence total that fails subtotal-plus-tax logic still needs review, and a plausible vendor name that does not match the approved supplier record should not post automatically.

-A few concrete examples make the distinction clearer.
-Low confidence on the invoice number should usually trigger manual review because duplicate prevention and payment matching depend on it.
-Moderate confidence on a due date may justify a source-page check rather than full document review if the rest of the extraction is stable.
-But if the total amount is missing, multiple critical fields disagree with validation rules, or the page structure was parsed badly, the safest response is to hold back the whole document rather than letting it flow into ERP or approval systems.
+Concrete routing examples: low confidence on the invoice number should trigger manual review because duplicate prevention and payment matching depend on it; moderate confidence on a due date may justify a source-page check rather than full document review.
+If the total is missing, multiple critical fields disagree, or page structure was parsed badly, hold back the whole document rather than let it flow into ERP or approval systems.
+Verification features matter more than a dashboard score — reviewers move faster when the flagged field is surfaced alongside its source-page reference and any extraction note.

 How to Design a Review-by-Exception Workflow